 Despite the commitments and bold statements of several Kenya’s presidents to lead a war on corruption,, corruption levels in Kenya have stagnated and continue to be high.
 The 2019 Transparency International Corruption Perception Index places Kenya in the bottom half of Sub-Saharan Africa and in the bottom third worldwide.
-Kenya ranks seventh in terms of the risk of money laundering, according to the Basel Anti-Money Laundering Index, making it vulnerable to become both a country of origin, as well as a destination for stolen money.
+Kenya ranks ninth in terms of the risk of money laundering, according to the Basel Anti-Money Laundering Index, making it vulnerable to become both a country of origin, as well as a destination for stolen money.

 The fact that public officials are using their power for their private gain in practice means that about a one third of the country’s budget, or 6 billion USD, could be lost annually due to corruption.
 Ongoing scandals reveal how public money is being stolen through public procurement and how bribes are made and taken when business is done.
 About one in every three companies reports experiencing fraud in procurement, and concerns about a lack of accountability exist not only at the level of the state but also in county governments.